Work Study: Student's Responsibilities

 Human Resources needs this information in order to set up the student employee in the University's personnel system.
 Students need to be set up in this system to be paid.

-Work-Study employees serve at the discretion of the employing department.
-Students should give employers a current class schedules and notify them immediately of any changes in class or Work-Study award.
+Work Study employees serve at the discretion of the employing department.
+Students should give employers a current class schedule and notify them immediately of any changes in class or Work Study award.

-Employer's allocation and the student's WS award are stated at 100% (including both the Employer's 40% and WS program's 60%).
+Employer's allocation and the student's work study award are stated at 100% (including both the Employer's 40% and Work Study program's 60%).
 If this amount is exceeded and the student has no more eligibility, the department will be responsible for the wages at 100%.

 News and Updates